algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 | **WIP**        | Work In Progress |

-## Requirements
+## Client Requirements

+### Objective :

+The aim of the game is to educate players about environmental and climate issues.
+The game aims to raise players' awareness of ecological issues and make them understand the impact of their actions on the planet.

 ### Game Engine :

 The game must be designed using the Godot Engine 4.3, relying on GDScript for optimum integration with Godot's native features.
 This will allow greater flexibility to create interactive and dynamic gameplay elements.

-### Objective :
+### Game theme :

-The aim of the game is to educate players about environmental and climate issues.
-The game aims to raise players' awareness of ecological issues and make them understand the impact of their actions on the planet.
+The central theme of the game is global warming, approached in a fun and educational way.
+This choice allows us to deal with contemporary issues and encourage players to think about climate change.

 ### Game Quality :